-Popular overclocking applications like EVGA Precision X1 and MSI Afterburner will all soon integrate a new NV Scanner API, and this basically tweaks your GPU up a precise micro voltage curve and tests for stable overclock speeds and voltages.
+Popular overclocking apps like EVGA Precision X1 and MSI Afterburner have released beta builds that integrate this new NV Scanner API, which essentially tweaks your GPU up a precise micro-voltage curve and tests for stable overclock speeds and voltages.

-The new test essentially takes out all the guess work out of maximizing the performance of your GPU, and its one of the unique features we love about the new Turing series.
+The new test basically takes out all the guesswork out of maximizing the performance of your GPU, and it's one of the unique features we love about the new Turing series.